FlagBrew/PKSM/README.md

 ## Compiling

-You need devKitPro, ctrulib, sf2d, sfil, sftd and Xerpi's portlibs to be able to compile this.
+You will need:

+* devKitArm r46
+* ctrulib 1.2.1
+* citro3D (commit 3ae31ad)
+* libpng 1.6.19
+* libJPEGTurbo 1.5.1
+* freetype 2.7.1
+* sf2dlib
+* sftdlib
+* sfillib

 When cloning the repo make sure to use `git clone --recursive` in order to also get buildtools and the other dependencies.

-Lastly in case you're compiling for homebrew usage ensure you also create an xml file with `<targets selectable="true"></targets>` and put it along side the `.3dsx` file with matching names.
+Lastly in case you're compiling for *hax-based homebrew launchers ensure you also create an xml file with `<targets selectable="true"></targets>` and put it along side the `.3dsx` file with matching names.

 ## Screenshots